 Coffee beans are the vault that protects flavour.
 Inside a roasted bean, there are roughly 1,000 distinct aromatic compounds and CO2 (carbon dioxide).

-Surface Area: When you grind a bean, you increase its surface area exponentially.
+- Surface area: When you grind a bean, you increase its surface area exponentially.
 A single bean becomes hundreds of particles.

-Oxidation: This increased surface area is immediately exposed to oxygen.
-Within 15 minutes of grinding, approximately 60% of the coffee’s aroma is lost to the atmosphere.
+- Oxidation: This increased surface area is immediately exposed to oxygen.
+Within 15 minutes of grinding, approximately 60% of the coffee's aroma is lost to the atmosphere.

-CO2 Depletion: CO2 is what creates the crema on your espresso and the "bloom" on your pour-over.
+- CO2 depletion: CO2 is what creates the crema on your espresso and the bloom on your pour-over.
 Pre-ground coffee loses this gas rapidly, resulting in a lifeless extraction.

-The Golden Rule: You cannot pause oxidation, you can only race against it.
+The golden rule: You cannot pause oxidation, you can only race against it.
 The best way to win is to grind immediately before you brew.

-Blade vs. Burr Grinders
+Blade vs Burr Grinders

 Not all grinders are created equal.
-In Australia, kitchen drawers are often home to the small "whirlybird" spice grinders, but these are the enemies of good coffee.
+In Australia, kitchen drawers are often home to the small whirlybird spice grinders, but these are the enemies of good coffee.

 1. Blade Grinders (The Choppers)

-The Problem: They are inconsistent.
-You end up with "boulders" (large chunks) and "fines" (dust) in the same batch.
+These use a spinning metal blade (like a blender) to chop the beans.
+The problem is inconsistency.
+You end up with boulders (large chunks) and fines (dust) in the same batch.
 The dust over-extracts (bitter), and the chunks under-extract (sour), giving you a muddy, confused cup.
+Great for coriander seeds, terrible for coffee.

 2. Burr Grinders (The Crushers)